AndyThirtover/ST7789-Panel-Elements/README.md

 The project expects files to be organised:

     /lib - python class files
-    /jpg - jpgs used in backgrounds
+    /bitmap - bitmap.py files used for bezels etc.

 Files in these directories are the only ones needed to be uploaded to a processor running the Russ Hughes firmware, or having the ST7789 driver installed.

-## JPG naming and creation
+## BMP naming and creation

 At the moment the following convention is used for gauges:

->   'g' + box-size + 'optional colour hint'
+    'g' + box-size + 'optional colour hint'

-For a 100x100 gauge this would be 'g100.jpg'.
-If you supply your own background you might use 'g100myvariant.jpg'.
+For a 100x100 gauge this would be 'g100.BMP'.
+If you supply your own background you might use 'g100myvariant.BMP'.

-### Creating JPGs
+### Creating BMP and associated bitmap files

-I've found the best way to create the required small clean JPGs is to start with an SVG file and then use ImageMagick to convert it into a JPG.
+I've found the best way to create the required small clean bitmap .py files is to start with an SVG/AI file and then export it as a BMP.
 The following syntax has worked for me:

-convert g240plain-01.svg -type TrueColor g240plain.jpg
+    python3 ../../st7789_mpy/utils/imgtobitmap.py g100plain.BMP 2 > ../bitmap/g100plain.py

 ## gauge_class